Luciano890/Developer-Challenge/README.md

 ### Explanation of the Solution

 Creation of a CRUD in Django with the required models, with the design of three tables: Owners, Estates and ManytoMany table for the many-to-many relationship; creating the DB in PostgreSQL with the appropriate credentials and the use of the Bootstrap framework for the frontend creation.

+> the many-to-many relationship can be evidenced within the administrator mode

 ---